Christian Formation for Adults

 Breakfast & the Bible

-Under normal circumstances, the group will gather at Legal Grounds Cafe in Elsmere (1208 Kirkwood Highway) to discuss the scripture that will be read and preached about the following Sunday.
+Pre-pandemic, the group gathered at Legal Grounds Cafe in Elsmere (1208 Kirkwood Highway) to discuss the scriptures that will be read and preached about the following Sunday.
 Currently led by Jim Kay and/or Noble Thompson on Zoom, where you can sip your beverage of choice!
 Come and enjoy warm fellowship, lively discussion, and prayerful insights into the Scripture.
-Bring your Bible or your phone's Bible app and grab a cup of coffee!
 Everyone is invited.

 Tuesday mornings at 8:00-8:45 am